AbdullahNouvalShidqi/movie-database-app/README.md

-# mini_project
+# The Movie Database

-A mini project that are made using IMDB api and sdk form firebase, so user could do sign up also sign in to save their list with certain status, for example, the user has a movie in the list with status of watching and more.
+A mini project that are made using IMDB api and sdk form firebase, so user could do sign up also sign in to save their movie or series list with certain status, for example, the user has a movie in the list with status of watching and more.

 ## Getting Started